 Vintage Film Posters Dealer – Film Fairs

 It’s Saturday morning, the day before the film fair and the hours put in during the past week has enabled me to feel a little less panicky about getting everything ready.
 All the stock has been prepared for with prices for each individual item.
-A further bundle of vintage movie posters will be taken and offered for £10 each and all the tubs and folders of film posters and stills have been prepared as well.
+A further bundle of vintage movie posters will be taken and offered for £10 each whilst all the tubs of film posters and stills have been labelled up.

 I check my emails and respond to them, I’m currently in negotiation with a couple of people who are selling parts of their collection and this can go back and forth until both parties are happy with the outcome.
 Sometimes this can be really quick and the seller is happy, other times it can be a long drawn out process where a deal cannot be made which is suitable for both.

 - Spare sleeves as a potential buyer will want to look at the poster, if they decide not to buy it I’ll package it back up.
 For use on folded vintage film posters.